 Deputies investigating shooting in Greenacres

-One person is injured after a shooting in a restaurant in Greenacres Wednesday evening, according to the Palm Beach County Sheriff's Office.
+One person was injured Wednesday evening after a shooting inside a restaurant in Greenacres, according to the Palm Beach County Sheriff’s Office.

-Deputies said the shooting occurred at the El Valle Hondumex Restaurant located in the 4900 block of 10th Ave.
+The shooting occurred at El Valle Hondu-Mex restaurant located in the 4900 block of 10th Avenue.

-According to PSBO, one man was shot and transported to a local hospital for treatment.
+Sheriff's spokeswoman Teri Barbera said one man was shot and taken to a hospital for treatment.

 Scripps Only Content 2022